 2. Learning through Familiar Devices:

-Game-based learning can be possible through devices which employees are already familiar with, for example, the smartphone.
+Online Game-based learning can be possible through devices which employees are already familiar with, for example, the smartphone.
 The familiarity with these devices simplifies learning.
 With apps installed in their phones, employees can use today’s digital and machine tools to improve their productivity and enhance their skills to further improve their careers.

 3. Game-Based Learning Stimulates the Imagination: